buildingSMART/documents-API/README.md

 [Swagger / OpenAPI Specification](./swagger.yaml).
 To view an interactive version of the Swagger specification, you can go to <https://editor.swagger.io/> and pase the content from the YAML file.

-> **TODO** Host the Swagger Spec directly, would improve the UX here.
-Maybe via GitHub pages?
-Or we could provide a static site.
-Maybe also use the Swagger Hub from bSI

 # Documents API

 <img src="./Images/CDE_Logo.png" width="200" height="200">